When you’re moving around Georgia from city to city or visiting small towns or mountain regions, you can count on taking a marshrutka or two.

-One company that operates at Didube has their schedule and prices online (see it here) – but as a general rule, there is no centralised database for checking times or fares.
+One company that operates at Didube has their schedule and prices online (see it here), and you can check times and buy tickets for vans from Central Bus Station (Ortachala) via Biletebi.
+But as a general rule, there is no centralised database for checking times or fares.

 Can you reserve a seat in advance?

-The only way to reserve a seat is by calling ahead to the driver directly.
-Your guesthouse may be able to arrange this for you, but there’s no guarantee.
+For all other routes, the only way to reserve a seat is by calling ahead to the driver directly.
+Your guesthouse may be able to do this for you, but there’s no guarantee.

-Nine times out of 10 you’ll have no issue getting a seat (worse case scenario is that you have to wait for the next van to fill up).
+Nine times out of 10 you’ll have no issue getting a seat (worse case scenario is that you have to wait for the next van).
 If you’re travelling in high season (June to September), you’re taking a popular route, and/or there are limited vans during the day, I recommend getting to the station as early as possible to snag a seat.

 Marshrutka fares & tickets

-As mentioned, tickets can’t be purchased in advance.
+As mentioned, tickets for most routes can’t be purchased in advance.
 Instead, fares are always paid for on the day of travel.

 Marshrutka tickets are usually purchased on board the van and the fare is paid directly to the driver.
-You can either pay before you head off, or at the end when you arrive at your destination (the driver will let you know).
+You can either pay before you leave the station or at the end when you arrive at your destination (the driver will let you know).
 In our experience, there is no double pricing in Georgia – fares are fixed and the same for everyone, local or tourist.